PratikGajane/PratikGajane.github.io/_pages/about.md

 Secondly, I am also interested in interdisciplinary research with the aim of incorporating human aspects like fairness and privacy in machine learning.

 <font size = 6> News </font>
-* I completed a work on providing local differential privacy for sequential decision making in a changing environment.
-Currently under review (Dec 2022).
+* My paper on providing local differential privacy for sequential decision making in a changing environment accepted at AAAI Privacy
+Preserving Artificial Intelligence (PPAI), 2023.
+(Jan 2023)
 * Our paper on posterior sampling for constrained reinforcement learning accepted at the Reinforcement Learning for Real Life Workshop at NeurIPS, 2022 (Dec 2022).
 * Our paper on titled on batch-learning in stochastic linear bandits publised at International Conference on Data Mining (ICDM), 2022 (Dec 2022).